You are here

 Summary

-• The SMM saw weapons in violation of the withdrawal lines near Lysychansk.
+• The SMM observed weapons in violation of withdrawal lines on both sides of the contact line.

 Ceasefire violations[1]

-In Donetsk region, between the evenings of 1 and 2 March, the SMM recorded fewer ceasefire violations, including about 150 explosions, compared with the previous reporting period (about 180 explosions).
-The majority of ceasefire violations, including the majority of explosions, were recorded in areas north-west of Donetsk city (non-government-controlled) and at easterly directions of Hnutove (government-controlled, 20km north-east of Mariupol).
+In Donetsk region, between the evenings of 10 and 11 May, the SMM recorded fewer ceasefire violations, including, however, more explosions (about 200), compared with the previous reporting period (about 120 explosions).
+The majority of ceasefire violations, as well as the majority of explosions, were recorded in areas south-west, west and north-west of Horlivka (non-government-controlled, 39km north-east of Donetsk).

-Between the evenings of 2 and 3 March, the Mission recorded more ceasefire violations, including about 35 explosions, compared with the previous 24 hours.
-The majority of ceasefire violations, including the majority of explosions, were recorded in areas north and south of Donetskyi (non-government-controlled, 49km west of Luhansk) and south of Popasna (government-controlled, 69km west of Luhansk).
+Between the evenings of 11 and 12 May, the SMM recorded more ceasefire violations, including about 300 explosions, compared with the previous 24 hours.
+The majority of ceasefire violations, as well as the majority of explosions, were recorded in areas south-east of Popasna (government-controlled, 69km west of Luhansk), including over 260 explosions of artillery rounds, and in areas north-east of Holubivske (non-government-controlled, 51km west of Luhansk).

 Disengagement areas[2]